2023 Best Visual & Performing Arts Schools in Michigan

 Full Visual & Performing Arts at Oakland University Report

-Ferris State University landed the #9 spot in the 2023 rankings for the best visual and performing arts programs.
-Ferris is a large public school located in the distant town of Big Rapids.
+With a ranking of #9, Ferris State University did quite well on this year’s best schools for visual and performing arts students.
+Ferris is a fairly large public school located in the town of Big Rapids.

 After completing their degree, visual and performing arts graduates from Ferris carry an average student debtload of $27,305.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $235.

 Saginaw Valley State University did quite well in this year’s ranking of the best schools for visual and performing arts students.
 It came in at #10 on the list.
-Located in the midsize suburb of University Center, Saginaw Valley State University is a public college with a medium-sized student population.
+Located in the medium-sized suburb of University Center, Saginaw Valley State University is a public college with a moderately-sized student population.

 On average, visual and performing arts graduates from Saginaw Valley State University take out $27,750 in student loans while working on their degree.